Tenison/Tenison/README.md

 - 🔭 I’m currently working on a electron desktop app
-- 🌱 learning JavaScript, Cloud and DeveOps
+- 🌱 learning Golang, JavaScript, Cloud and DeveOps
 - 💬 Ask me about anything related to these technologies and I have something to say